-Over the next two years, we expect Suez to continue to demonstrate a slow but gradual improvement in its credit metrics.
-In particular, revenue and profit margins will be supported by a more normalised operating environment for its water segment.
-Tariff revisions are reflective of higher inflation and are generally passed through with a lag of 12-18 months.
-Beyond 2024, we expect improved profitability to mainly be underpinned by improvements in the underlying operating performance.
-Ongoing improvement in profitability will likely be a key driver for Suez to improve its FFO/net debt towards the mid-teen percentages.
-Following a change to the analytical treatment of renewal and concession expenses in 2022, we now treat these expenses as operating expenditure and consequently part of the company's FFO.
-Under the previous analytical approach, where these expenses would have been considered as capital spending, Suez's FFO/net debt would have been around 18% in 2023.
+Over the next two years, we expect Suez to continue to demonstrate a slow but gradual improvement in its credit metrics, mainly driven by a higher profitability on the back of improvements in the underlying operating performance.
+Ongoing improvement in profitability will likely be a key driver for Suez to strengthen its FFO/net debt towards the mid-teen percentages.
+In 2024, our adjusted FFO/net debt metric rose to 13.4% against 12.3% in 2023, with FFO including renewal and concession expenses as these items are classified as operating expenditure since 2022.
+Under the previous analytical approach, where these expenses would have been considered as capital spending, Suez's FFO/net debt would have been around 18.7% in 2024.
+Over 2025-26, we expect that Suez will continue to strengthen its financial profile and we expect the FFO/net debt metric to range between 14% and 16%.
+Looking towards 2027, Suez maintains an ambition of 4-5% revenue growth on an annual basis, with profitability growing at a faster rate than revenues.

-In our base case, we do not expect Suez to engage in any large acquisitions until credit metrics have sufficiently recovered.
+We do not expect Suez to engage in any large acquisitions until credit metrics have sufficiently recovered.
 In line with its strategy, we expect that the company will focus on the consolidation of its existing positions, with priority given to organic growth, including gains in market shares and margin improvement.
+In May 2025, Xavier Girre was appointed new CEO of Suez.
+We don't expect the change of CEO to have a major impact on Suez's strategic direction.

-In terms of financial policies, the company's financial profile results from the prevalence of two infrastructure funds in the shareholding structure.
+In terms of financial policies, the company's financial profile results from the presence of two infrastructure funds within the shareholding structure.
 If Suez's cash flow were to be stronger-than-expected, we would expect the company to engage in additional capital spending, higher dividends or acquisitions.
 Furthermore, the consortium of shareholders does not intend to increase the group's financial leverage and is committed to maintaining an investment-grade credit rating, as illustrated by the additional €2.35 billion equity injection at year-end 2022 to partially fund the series of waste acquisitions closed in H2 2022.
-In this context, Suez also has a flexible dividend policy, with no dividends paid in 2022 and 2023.
+In this context, Suez also has a flexible dividend policy, with no dividends paid in 2022-24.